-It’s been about a year since my book came out.
-Over three years of me figuring out how this author thing works.
+It’s been over two years since my first book came out.
+Over five years of me figuring out how this author thing works.
 I’ve presented on writing panels, had a book signing, done all of the quintessential “author” things, and yet, almost daily I have the struggle of feeling like I’m out of my depth.
 Like I’m not doing enough, that I don’t know what I’m doing, that I’m still not a “real” author (whatever that means).

 I have plenty of shortcomings.
 I’m young and inexperienced, yet despite growing up in the social media boom I know almost nothing about growing a following.
 I have doubts about whether writing a blog is even useful, or if anyone would actually want to read what I write in general.
 Who am I to have opinions?
 Who am I to give feedback?
 Who am I to know anything whatsoever?